UI233/OpenGLplayground/README.md

 ## Description

 This is my toy project.
-I would like to implement some algorithms related to rendering in game dev such as shadowmapping, SSAO and etc using *OpenGL*.
+I would like to implement some algorithms related to rendering in game dev such as shadowmapping, SSAO and etc.  using *OpenGL*.

 ## Dependency